nestjs/docs.nestjs.com/content/recipes/sql-typeorm.md

 > warning **Hint** Following best practices, we declared the custom provider in the separated file which has a `*.providers.ts` suffix.

-Then, we need to export these providers to make them **accessible** for the rest part of the application.
+Then, we need to export these providers to make them **accessible** for the rest of the application.

 ```typescript
 @@filename(database.module)